Obsession (Eighteen Visions album): Background

 Following the release of Vanity in August of 2002, guitarist Brandan Schieppati would depart Eighteen Visions to focus on his band Bleeding Through.
 Eighteen Visions would then tour alongside a number of acts to promote Vanity, including: Every Time I Die, Hopesfall, Norma Jean, Throwdown, Terror, Kittie, Sworn Enemy, and Underoath.

-In March of 2003, the band announced that they had finished recording ten songs, with the exception of vocals, for an upcoming release.
-On March 19 the band announced that they wouldd be recording a video for the track "You Broke Like Glass" with Timecode Entertainment, shot on location at Paul Frank Industries.
+In March 2003, the band announced that they had finished recording ten songs, with the exception of vocals, for an upcoming release.
+On March 19 the band announced that they would be recording a video for the track "You Broke Like Glass" with Timecode Entertainment, shot on location at Paul Frank Industries.

 On October 24, Eighteen Visions announced they were preparing pre-production for their upcoming third release, and that they had enlisted Andrew Murdock to assist with production.
-In January of 2004, the band announced they had completed work on their upcoming full-length, "Obsession."
+In January 2004, the band announced they had completed work on their upcoming full-length, "Obsession."
 They also shared that drummer Ken Floyd officially moved to guitar, and that former Saved By Grace member Jason Shrout would take his place on drums.
 Shrout would depart the band in July of 2004, following Obsession's release.
 In March, the band shared that they were in the process of remixing the album with assistance from Ben Grosse.
 Upon completion of mixing, the band would be sending the album to Brian Gardner for mastering.
 They also shared that they had plans to shoot a video for the track "Waiting for the Heavens," which would be directed by Chris Sims and Timecode Entertainment.
 The video debuted in late May of 2004 via RED Music.

 The album was officially released on June 15, 2004, but was re-released later in the year via Epic Records.